Thriplow Daffodil Festival

-Returning to Cambridge in the afternoon, we will spend some time the excellent Cambridge University Botanic Garden.
+Returning to Cambridge in the afternoon, we will spend some time at the excellent Cambridge University Botanic Garden.
 Since its opening in 1846, the Botanic Garden has been an inspiration for gardeners, an exciting introduction to the natural world for families and a refreshing oasis for visitors.
 This heritage-listed garden has been designed for both year-round interest and seasonal inspiration so, even at this time of year, there will plenty to see, particularly in the 80-metre long Glasshouse Range, which is filled with tender and exotic plants and provides the perfect refuge on a cold day.

-The remainder of the afternoon is free to explore Cambridge at leisure and perhaps take a look at some of the famous colleges such as King’s Queen’s, Corpus Christi and Magdalene.
+The remainder of the afternoon is free to explore Cambridge at leisure and perhaps take a look at some of the famous colleges such as King’s, Queen’s, Corpus Christi and Magdalene.